BrandiPhillips/TaskListRails/README.md

 ###Reflection
 I am still trying to figure out the relationship between the model and the controller.
 It was my understanding that logic that affects the database goes in the model files...
 I was able to get the create new and update to work until I got to the part about the button to complete a task.
 I am still working on that part.
 I am not very comfortable with how to write the controller methods for various functionality.
 Alyssa put her button logic in the update method in her controller it's done in a way I imagined doing it but couldn't quite get there on my own.
 If I had another long study day like yesterday I am sure I would have gotten there on my own...
 I am still trying to figure out how I can use the server and bash to help me trouble shoot.
 Also, if you could please find a way to write in like 5 extra hours in the weekend.hours life code that would be great!  :)

+So, now that the assignment is complete I wanted to add a few things here.
+I had a hard time figuring out the correct syntax to use for the links and buttons.
+There seems to be several different ways to create them.
+I also found it a bit difficult to figure out the correct syntax to use in the controller methods especially when working with the forms.
+Having the bug helper gem Jamie showed us really helped!
+After completing the assignment I do feel I have a better overall understanding of rails.